NordicPlayground/node-usb-cdc-acm/readme.md

 ## Legal

-Distrubuted under a BSD-3 license.
+Distributed under a BSD-3 license.
 See the `LICENSE` file for details.